Small Business Tax Loopholes: Minimize Your Tax Burden

 Cash balance or hybrid plans combine the portability and flexibility of a 401(k) plan with the high contribution limits of defined benefit plans.
 This is ideal for small business owners looking to lower their tax liabilities while accelerating their savings.

 Companies can also explore consolidating retirement accounts because it lowers their associated fees and overall taxes.
-It should also be highlighted that contributions to retirement plans like a SEP IRA or Solo 401(k) are tax-deductible.
+Contributions to retirement plans like a SEP IRA or Solo 401(k) are also tax-deductible.

 9. International Tax Strategies for Small Businesses